 Children generally start nursery the term after their third birthday, based on a three-term year.

-Admissions to local authority nursery schools and classes are handled by the school.
-If you would like your child to attend school nursery provision you should contact the headteacher who will explain the arrangements for applying for a place.
+The school handles admissions to local authority nursery schools and classes.
+If you would like your child to attend school nursery provision, contact the headteacher, who will explain the arrangements for applying for a place.

-Academies, free schools and voluntary aided schools determine their own policies for admission.
+Academies, free schools and voluntary aided schools determine their policies for admission.

 All Oxfordshire County Council-maintained nurseries (community and voluntary controlled) must follow the relevant admissions policy.

-For nursery classes in schools this is set out in the admissions policy for local authority nurseries and nursery classes (pdf format, 193 Kb).
+For nursery classes in schools, this is set out in the admissions policy for local authority nurseries and nursery classes (pdf format, 166 KB).

-Oxfordshire also has six freestanding nursery schools which are separately governed and not linked to one specific primary school.
-The admissions policy for these freestanding nursery schools is set out in the freestanding nursery school admission policy (pdf format, 177 Kb).
+Oxfordshire also has seven freestanding nursery schools which are separately governed and not linked to one specific primary school.
+The admissions policy for these freestanding nursery schools is set out in the freestanding nursery school admission policy (pdf format, 177 KB).

 These nurseries are: